juntaki/bucketwiki/README.md

 # S3 wiki

-A simple wiki written in golang.
+A simple Wiki system written in golang.

 * Amazon S3 (and its compatibles) back-end
 * GitHub Flavored Markdown
+* Easy to share a page to the public (TODO)
+* Not searchable :p

 ## Build and run